 2. Email Support Is Not Dead

-According to the Microsoft report mentioned earlier, email still ranks high in terms of satisfaction for support, even though it is not known for its rapid rate of response.
-However, when you consider that 91% of consumers use email every single day, it makes sense they would opt for that common customer support channel, especially if their query is not time sensitive.
+According to the Microsoft report mentioned earlier, email still ranks high in terms of support satisfaction, with 64% reporting this as a key channel.
+When you consider that 91% of consumers use email every single day, it makes sense they would opt for that customer support channel, especially if their query is not time-sensitive.

 ENJOYING THIS ARTICLE?